Parenthood (2010 TV series): Casting

 Erika Christensen was the first actress to land a role in the pilot in early March 2009.
 By the end of the month, Peter Krause, Maura Tierney, Dax Shepard, Mae Whitman, Sarah Ramos and Craig T. Nelson were all attached to the drama.
-Nelson came aboard the project after passing on the role of the grandfather in Modern Family.
+Nelson came aboard the project after passing on the role of Jay Pritchett in Modern Family.
 In April, Max Burkholder was chosen to portray Peter Krause's son.
 In that same month Bonnie Bedelia, Sam Jaeger and Monica Potter were cast.
 Diane Farr was originally chosen as Kristina Braverman, but she quickly left the series due to scheduling conflicts with Californication and was replaced by Potter.

 The series was originally scheduled to premiere on NBC on September 23, 2009.
 However, on July 10, 2009, it was announced that Parenthood would be pushed back to midseason due to Tierney's breast cancer diagnosis.
 On September 10, 2009, a spokesperson for Tierney announced that she was leaving the show because of conflicts with her treatment schedule.
 Tierney's already-filmed scenes were deleted.
 On October 9, 2009, it was reported that Lauren Graham would replace Tierney in the upcoming series.
 Helen Hunt had been approached, but she and NBC could not come to a financial deal.
 The pilot was reshot in November.